Quixoty/quixoty-test4.github.io/_posts/2020-09-24-residential trees (part 1).md

 </p>

-**Prunus ceracifera 'Nigra'**
+**Prunus cerasifera ‘Nigra’**

-Whilst Prunus ceracifera 'Nigra' (black-leaved plum), is not listed on the NHBC table - we can see that all the other trees with the 'Prunus' genus are within the 'moderate water demand' category.
-As such the same can be generally assumed of Prunus ceracifera 'Nigra'.
+Whilst Prunus cerasifera ‘Nigra’ (black-leaved plum), is not listed on the NHBC table - we can see that all the other trees with the 'Prunus' genus are within the 'moderate water demand' category.
+As such the same can be generally assumed of Prunus cerasifera ‘Nigra’.

 Tree height according to the RHS website: 10m